 A Tour Of Tokyo’s Animal Cafes

-So how’s this for an idea: a trip around Tokyo touring all the animal cafes.
-(Animal cafés are exactly what they sound like – cafes in which you eat and drink alongside various animals.)
+In Tokyo, animal cafés are exactly what they sound like – cafes in which you eat and drink alongside various animals.
 Not only is an animal cafe tour a great way to see parts of the city that aren’t tourist infested, but you’ll also get to have some truly unique experiences, as well as be able to send photos back to the homeland that are guaranteed to entertain as much as they will confuse.
-Here’s our pick of the best.

 #1 Calico Cat Cafe